interrogator/risk/README.md

 ## Forthcoming:

-* Host for dependency parses
+* Host for corpus dependencies
-* Parse tree visualisation
 * Code used to build corpora
 * Dedicated cloud host for data and IPython Notebook (so that you can play with the data without installing anything!)